toru173/nomi-discord-python/README.md

 <details><summary>Background</summary>

 ### Background
-Before you can talk to your Nomi on Discord, we need to talk about some techy stuff.
+Before you can talk to your Nomi on Discord we need to go over some techy stuff.
 Feel free to skip this if you already know it.

 #### API
 API stands for Application Programming Interface.
 An API is a way for different applications (programs) to be able to talk to each other in a way they can both understand.
 Nomi.AI have published their API documentation [here](https://api.nomi.ai/docs) if you would like to read how this application talks to your Nomi.